uc-cdis/gen3.org/content/get-started.md

   s2:
     name: Submit Metadata&Data
     fig: /figs/features/submit-data.svg
-    detail: Gen3 utilizes OpenID Connect for providing AuthN services with AuthZ specified on a per commons basis.
-Currently supported identity providers include Google and Shibboleth, supporting providers such as NIH iTrust, InCommon Federation, and eduGAIN.
+    detail: Create your whitelist yaml, use Gen3’s Sheepdog microservice to begin submitting metadata, and download the cdis-data-client to begin submitting data to your commons.
+Or look into how to build your own submission apps.
     button:
       caption: Setup Gen3
       link: /resources/user/submit-data
   s3:
-    name: Access Metadata&Data
+    name: Access Metadata & Data
     fig: /figs/features/search.svg
     detail: Gen3 includes a data portal as a default application over a commons.
 The portal is an interactive website that allows users to explore, submit, and download data.
 The data portal utilizes the public APIs offered by the data commons as a demonstration to the power of Gen3.
+Or look into how to build your own submission apps.
     button:
       caption: Setup Gen3
       link: /resources/user/access-data